Diversifying Leadership in Wellesley

 I am a 15 year public housing resident of Wellesley.
 I have a tremendous amount of respect for those who rent and own in this town.
 All of our neighbors deserve the right to access affordable and safe housing opportunities.
 If elected, I will advocate for increased engagement from all communities, promote increased access to information and increased opportunities for families to participate in short, intermediate or long-term housing discussions.

 Strengthen Ties With Seniors

-Wellesley seniors are a vital part of the fabric of our town.
+Wellesley's " age strong" residents are a vital part of the fabric of our town.
 Far too often their concerns are not prioritized.
-As a Selectman, I would provide more opportunities for seniors to engage fully in all aspects of our town.
-I would advocate for increased human interaction whether online through "Virtual Visits" that are mutually beneficial, and work with seniors to ensure they have authentic ways to engage with one another and communities throughout Wellesley.
+As a Select Board member, I would provide more opportunities for seniors citizens to engage fully in all aspects of our town.
+I would advocate for increased human interaction whether online through "Virtual Visits" that are mutually beneficial, or in-person POOL tournaments at the COA, and work with seniors to ensure they have authentic ways to engage with one another and all- age members of the communities throughout Wellesley.